Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 For Sampo Group, the risk of AML and CTF is considered low overall, but more significant in life insurance companies than in non-life insurance operations.
 A defense against money laundering is required by law, but it also goes hand in hand with the insurance business in the sense of good risk selection.

 Sampo Group companies are committed to complying with the applicable national AML and CTF rules and legislation.
 The Sampo Group Code of Conduct and the Sampo Group Guideline for Required Internal Procedures to Prevent Money Laundering and Terrorist Financing set out group-level principles in relation to AML and CTF efforts.
 The Group companies are committed to having sufficient controls, procedures, and training in place to prevent the use of Group companies’ services and/or products for money laundering and terrorist financing purposes.
 When providing insurance services, Sampo Group companies always follow authority regulations and required due diligence to prevent money laundering and terrorist financing.
+Customer databases are screened and updated regularly to ensure accuracy of data and appropriate record-keeping.
+High-risk decisions and business relationships are assessed separately by appointed specialists.

 The managing director of each company in Sampo Group has the ultimate responsibility for ensuring that sufficient resources are allocated to the prevention of money laundering and terrorist financing.
 Each Group company organizes the duties and takes other necessary and appropriate measures to comply with the applicable local rules and various sanctions regimes, which may be imposed by the UN and/or the EU.
 Reporting on AML and CTF activities, as well as potential incidents, is organized in each Group company in a manner that ensures that the management and the boards of directors of relevant companies receive all material information without undue delay, and that Sampo plc’s Compliance organization is informed of all relevant incidents.
 Sampo plc’s Compliance organization is responsible for organizing the reporting to Sampo plc’s Audit Committee and Board of Directors.
 In some countries, Sampo Group companies have a legal obligation to know their customers (Know Your Customers, KYC), which means that additional processes are necessary when working with customers.
 These obligations are based on legislation intended to, among other things, prevent money laundering, terrorist financing, and financial crimes.